Stay Safe and Warm!

 There are thousands of different designs for day rucksacks.
 I would suggest one that is 20- 30 litres.
-Scouts normally need to carry their waterproof, any other clothes they are not wearing, which could include their jacket, plus their packed lunch and fluids.
+Scouts normally need to carry their waterproofs, and any other clothes they are not wearing, which could include their jacket, plus their packed lunch and fluids.

 Look for padded straps.
 Make sure it is comfortable to wear and that when the straps are done up to the maximum the bag does not still sag on their back.